kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 At the center lies Region C, the fusion core: a quasi-spherical plasma volume roughly 0.5 meters in radius containing D-T fuel at $10^8$-$10^9$ K. This provides the temperature that makes information processing energetically significant.

 Surrounding the core at 0.8 meters radius sits Region B, the information boundary.
 This structured shell is built as a pentagonal dodecahedron with golden-ratio-scaled facets.
 The geometry is not decorative—it imposes electromagnetic and acoustic boundary conditions that suppress specific microstate families, generating the phase-space contraction that creates informational pressure.
+Work on decagonal quasicrystals shows pentagonal symmetry enables phason-mediated curvature redistribution that maintains coherence under perturbation.[^5] The plasma boundary uses the same mechanism—geometric constraints that create corrective degrees of freedom rather than rigid boundaries that accumulate strain.

 Region Q, the quantum control layer, operates at 10-20 millikelvin and houses superconducting qubits, quantum-limited amplifiers, and control electronics.
 This layer monitors boundary modes, schedules erasures, and maintains the dissipation field $\eta$ within the stable band.
 The enormous temperature gradient between core and control layer (nine orders of magnitude) allows erasures at negligible power cost.